Advance your career

 Careers and employability services

-The University's Careers Network offers a full range of services, accesible either remotely or in person, including online advice, individual appointments, coaching, presentations and careers events.
+The University's Careers Network offers a full range of services, accessible either remotely or in person, including online advice, individual appointments, coaching, presentations and careers events.

 Career events run regularly across the academic year - recent examples include a multi-day careers event with an in-person day attended by a range of employers, Careers In …. [a particular industry sector] panel events, and mock assessment centres, run jointly by employers and Careers Network staff.